tahirahmadin/Mrhbaan-frontend-ethistanbul/README.md

-# SleepSwap - Beat The Inflation
+# Mrhbaan - Beat The Inflation

 A web app that helps users shield money from currency devaluation.
 It simplifies crypto investment via web2 login and smart contracts, offering options like dollar-cost averaging with 5% interest via sDAI and token accumulation for advanced traders.